 Once you cross back into the USA, you will find that you are actually about one kilometre from the trolley station where you initially arrived.
 Luckily, bus number 907 will take you back to the trolley station and it is covered with an all-day pass on your Compass card

 When crossing back, make sure to exchange all your peso coins in Mexico as the currency exchange outlets in the USA won’t accept them.
 I also recommend making sure to not switch back on your data roaming until you’re far away from the border if your mobile plan has expensive roaming charges in Mexico.
-Some phones will pick up Mexican cell coverage near the border which can result in expensive fees – we learned this the hard way!
+Some SIM cards will pick up Mexican cell coverage near the border which can result in expensive fees – we learned this the hard way!

 Travelling by bus from San Diego to Ensenada is a relatively straightforward journey that means you can easily leave the car at home when travelling between the USA and Mexico!